Wholehearted Life in Jesus

 The Problem of a Divided Heart

-In the Bible, the word heart is used to describe the core, or control center of a person.
+In the Bible, the word heart is used to describe the core, or control center, of a person.
 The heart includes your thoughts, emotions, desires, and choices.
-While made to function as an integrated and connected whole, in the fall of man, the heart blew apart.
-Adam and Eve’s hearts became fragmented, disintegrated, separated and divided – as did their relationships with God, creation, each other, and themselves.
+While made to function as an integrated and connected whole, in humanity’s fall, our hearts became fragmented, disintegrated, separated and divided.
+As a result, all of our relationships are marked by brokenness – our relationship with God, with other people, with creation, and even with ourselves.
 (Genesis 1-3)

 What It Looks Like